 Key Stage 3

-Pupils build on knowledge and skills gained in KS2 and develop a deepening understanding of the music that they perform and listen to with increasing discrimination and awareness which will inform their own practice as performers.
-With access to a wide range of music from great composers and musicians in the three main strands of classical, popular and world music, pupils begin to perform confidently in a range of solo and ensemble contexts using their voice, playing instruments, acting and dancing with growing accuracy and expression.
-They improvise and compose, extending and developing more sophisticated ideas including the use of tonalities, different types of scales and other musical and dramatic devices.
+Pupils build on knowledge and skills gained in KS2 and develop a deepening understanding of music specifically linked to their Geography or HIstory units to help further embed their learning in other subject areas whilst giving them a platform to perform confidently in a range of solo and ensemble contexts using their voice, playing instruments, acting and dancing with growing accuracy and expression.